-- Keeping planes in the air
+- Keep planes in the air

-- Powering the largest financial institutions
+- Power large financial institutions

-- Healthcare, genome sequencing, curing diseases
+- Healthcare, genome sequencing, and diseases prevention

-- 25M tax returns are running through Docker this year
+- With 25M tax returns this year

-Furthermore, over 100 startups in the Docker ecosystem have received funding and the global community has grown to 287 cities with 170K+ members.
+It doesn’t stop there, over 100 startups in the Docker ecosystem have received funding and the global community has grown to 287 cities with 170K+ members.
 Not too shabby!

 Sacrifice to the ‘Demo Gods’